KristoferN/docs/source/includes/_properties.md

 /**
  * Example output.
- * The reference property does not save any values.
+ * The html property does not save any values.
  */
 ```